retrocomputacion/retroterm/README.md

 ### v0.30 (??/??/2024):
 - Turbo56K v0.8 partial implementation
 - Drawing primitives: clear screen, plot, line, box, ellipse, fill
+- C64 ports: Ability to save a configuration file to disk.
+Optional modem init string with selectable 300,1200 or 2400 baud speed.
 - Bugfix, all ports: No more missing filename characters when downloading to disk
-- Bugfix, c64 ports: Fixed glitched sprites after downloading to disk
+- Bugfix, C64 ports: Fixed glitched sprites after downloading to disk

 ### v0.21 (Intermediate Github version, no oficial release):
 - New shortcut key for the Plus/4 port: `CBM+,` disables/enables the FLASH-ON control code.
 Improves compatibility with BBSs running Centipede 128 software.